 Take note that the terms of repayment in MCA agreements are typically steeper than other methods on this list, and the portion that the MCA company takes from credit/debit sales can be pretty high—especially if your business is in a slow spell.

-Also known as accounts receivable factoring, invoice factoring is one of the most commonly used forms of alternative finance.
+Also known as accounts receivable factoring, invoice factoring is one of the most commonly used forms of alternative finance options for startups.

 Invoice factoring is a process in which a factoring company essentially purchases another company’s outstanding invoices at a discounted rate, liquidating the invoice immediately for the client company.
 From there, a factoring company collects payments from the client’s debtors as the pay period transpires.
 This service caters to startup companies that can’t afford to wait 30-90 days for their clients to make payments—it essentially eliminates the deleterious “waiting game” associated with business-to-business invoices.